 #5 Only for Owner-Occupied Properties

 FHA mortgage loans are only for homes that are occupied by the owner of the property.
 If you want to get a rental property, it would need to be at least a duplex; you would live in one side of the property and rent the other side out.

 #5 Self Employed Can Qualify

-You do not have to have a regular job to qualify for an FHA loan.
+You do not have to have a regular job to qualify for an affordable FHA mortgage interest rate.
 The self employed usually need a profit and loss statement for the year, and two years of tax returns.